 Within Blessingbourne Estate

 Blessingbourne Estate is brimming with things to see and do.
 The beautiful 550 acre country estate offers a wide variety of activities, meaning there is something for everyone.
-So whether you’re looking for an activity break or relaxing countryside retreat, Blessingbourne offers the perfect combination.
-Experience the great outdoors with a mountain bike experience on our world class trails; enjoy a romantic walk around the grounds; go boating or fish on our private lakes; meet the animals on our working farm or children have endless hours of fun in our outdoor play area.
+So whether you’re looking for an activity break or relaxing countryside retreat.
+Blessingbourne offers the perfect combination.
+So experience the great outdoors with a mountain bike experience on our world class trails.
+Or enjoy a romantic walk around the grounds.
+You can also go boating or fish on our private lakes and meet the animals on our working farm.
+Children can have endless hours of fun in our outdoor play area.

-The bustling village of Fivemiletown which is dotted with restaurants, pubs, Tea Rooms, boutiques is within a short walk of Blessingbourne Estate.
-The close proximity of Fivemiletown village is ideal for self- catering guests, who may wish to dine in their apartment.
-Guests can stock up on goods from the local Spar convenient store as well as a selection of high quality butchers including Gary Cootes , who specializes in a wide variety of locally produced Meats and delicious Home baked options.
+The bustling village of Fivemiletown which is dotted with restaurants, pubs, Tea Rooms, boutiques is a short walk of Blessingbourne Estate.
+The close proximity of Fivemiletown village is ideal for self catering guests, who wish to dine in their apartment.
+Guests can stock up on goods from the local Spar convenience store as well as a selection of high quality butchers.
+Including Gary Cootes , who specializes in a wide variety of locally produced Meats and delicious Home baked options.

-Guests can indulge in retail therapy with a visit to Fivemiletown’s collection of independent boutiques and a selection of craft stores within the Buttermarket area.
+Guests can indulge in retail therapy with a visit to Fivemiletown’s collection of independent boutiques.
+There are also a selection of craft stores within the Buttermarket area.

 Additional village amenities include Beauty Salon and Day Spa, Hairdressers, Swimming Pool and Golf Course and Club House.

 Blessingbourne Estate’s founding family the Montgomery’s have strong links to the village’s history and during the plantation Fivemiletown was known as Blessingbourne.